Cs-303/Homework-2/README.md

 #steven Pham
 #Cs303

 Instruction: There will be a while loop for a Linked List menu that gives you 11 option to choose from.
-It will continually show the current linked list
+It will continually show the current linked list.

 ![image](https://github.com/Cs-303/Homework-2/assets/113368129/5bf90566-0e17-4076-a321-0a751b8ebf1f)